TheBodger/MMM-SimplePlayer/README.md

 ### Security and track location

 Modern browsers incorporate various security features that wont load tracks from "unSafe" locations.
-Different browsers (inclduing Electron) have different interpretations of what is "unSafe" and so tracks in a location playable from one device/interface may be rejected in another combination.
+Different browsers (including Electron) have different interpretations of what is "unSafe" and so tracks in a location playable from one device/interface may be rejected in another combination.

 Some browsers will not Autoplay tracks when MM is first started.
 In this case, to play the first track, press play.
 After that, track changes will play automatically